Last Updated on October 1, 2023 by Samantha Harris

 Pet a tortoise on its head or shell.
 According to the Journal of Zoology, tortoise shells are sensitive to transient stimuli.
-They have nerves in their shells, so they can feel when they’re being touched.
+They have nerves in their shells, so they can feel it when touched.

-Reptiles are so different from mammals that we are often unable to tell how they feel.
-We think that they’re indifferent to affection because they don’t react as we do.
+Reptiles are so different from mammals that we often can’t tell how they feel.
+We think they’re indifferent to affection because they don’t react like we do.

 However, some experts theorize that tortoises enjoy having their shells rubbed because of their relationship to birds.

 Wild tortoises let birds pick the bugs off their shells, as this dynamic benefits both tortoises and birds.
 The birds get something to eat, and the tortoises’ shells are cleaned.

 When you touch a tortoise’s shell, you simulate how a bird would clean it.
 Though it shows no signs of happiness, if a tortoise stays still while you do this, it could mean it enjoys physical contact.

 How To Know If Your Tortoise Likes Being Touched